Cash Trapped: Round 3: Catch-Up / The Accumulator

 All six contestants are reinstated again, and each has 45 seconds to answer as many quick-fire questions as possible, receiving £500 per correct answer.
 They play in ascending order of their scores at the end of Round 2.
 In the event of a tie going into this round, the contestant who has banked the lowest total in previous shows (see below) plays first.
 From Series 3, this round is called The Accumulator.

-When all 6 players have each had their go, the highest placed player attempts to escape with their money in Round 4.
-If two players are tied at the top, then one final question is asked to determine which player will try to escape with their money, and which one gets Cash Trapped again.
+At the end of this round, the highest-scoring player attempts to escape with their money in Round 4.
+Any ties for high score are broken with a sudden-death toss-up question.

 Round 4: The Escape

 The high scorer after Round 3 is dubbed the day's "escapee" and has a chance to win their total, consisting of both that day's winnings and any money they have banked (see below).
-The clock is set to 60 seconds, and the contestants are asked a series of quick-fire questions on the buzzer.
+The clock is set to 1 minute, and the contestants are asked a series of quick-fire questions on the buzzer.
 Each correct answer by the escapee allows them to cash trap one opponent, but a miss deducts 10 seconds from the clock.
 A correct answer by an opponent has no effect except for the time used to answer, but a miss causes them to become cash trapped.

 If the escapee cash traps all five opponents before time runs out, they win their total and the others receive nothing.
 All six leave the show, and six new contestants are brought in for the next episode.
 If time runs out, all six contestants return for the next episode, with the escapee's total being reset to zero and the opponents' totals being banked.
 Upon reaching the Escape Round, each contestant's banked total is added to their current day's winnings to determine the overall money they have at stake.
 If a contestant decides to leave, they forfeit their entire total and a new contestant takes their place on the next episode.

+Previously banked totals have no effect on the order of play in Round 3 or the final standings, except in the case of a tie for the former.